 Our income tax expense consists of current and deferred income tax expense or benefit.
 Current income tax expense or benefit is the amount of income taxes expected to be payable or refundable for the current year.
 A deferred income tax asset or liability is recognized for the future tax consequences attributable to tax credits and loss carryforwards and to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
-Deferred tax assets are reduced by a valuation allowance when, in the opinion of management, it is more likely than not that some portion or all of the deferred tax assets.
+Deferred tax assets are reduced by a valuation allowance when, in the opinion of management, it is more likely than not that some portion or all of the deferred tax assets will not be realized.
+As of March 31, 2019 and June 30, 2018, we have established a valuation allowance to fully reserve our net deferred tax assets.
 Changes in our ownership may limit the amount of net operating loss carry-forwards that can be utilized in the future to offset taxable income.

-The FASB Topic on Income Taxes prescribes a recognition threshold and measurement attribute criteria for the financial statement recognition and measurement of tax positions taken or expected to be taken in a tax return.
+The Financial Accounting Standards Board ("FASB") Topic on Income Taxes prescribes a recognition threshold and measurement attribute criteria for the financial statement recognition and measurement of tax positions taken or expected to be taken in a tax return.
 For those benefits to be recognized, a tax position must be more-likely-than-not to be sustained upon examination by taxing authorities.
 An uncertain income tax position will not be recognized if it has less than a 50% likelihood of being sustained.
-There were no unrecognized tax benefits as of September 30, 2018 or June 30, 2018.
+There were no unrecognized tax benefits as of March 31, 2019 or June 30, 2018.

-There have been no material changes in our unrecognized tax benefits since June 30, 2018, and, as such, the disclosures included in our 2018 Annual Report continue to be relevant for the three month period ended September 30, 2018.
+There have been no material changes in our unrecognized tax benefits since June 30, 2018, and, as such, the disclosures included in our 2018 Annual Report continue to be relevant for the nine month period ended March 31, 2019.